rien333/numbersense-vae/thesis/README.md

 <!-- TODO
     - [ ] Mention something about what other alogithms do -->
-Accuray of the `zclassifier` (i.e. the classifier as described in [**section x.x**](#classifierarch) that learns to classify latent activation patterns to subitizing labels) is reported over the witheld SOS test set.
-Accuracy scores of other algorithms were copied over from
+Accuray of the `zclassifier` (i.e. the classifier as described in [**section x.x**](#classifierarch) concerned with classifcation of latent activation patterns to subitizing labels) is reported over the witheld SOS test set.
+We report best performances using a slightly different VAE architecture than the one described in [section X.X](#vae) (scoring a mean accuray of 40.4).
+The main difference between the VAE used in this experiment and the one that is used throughout the rest of this research is it places intermedtiate fully connected layers (with size 3096) between the latent representation and the convolutional stacks.
+Accuracy scores of other algorithms were copied over from J.
-J. Zhang, Ma, et al. (2016).
+Zhang, Ma, et al. (2016).

 |            | 0    | 1    | 2    | 3    | 4+   | mean |
 |-----------:|------|------|------|------|------|------|